smcneece/ha-esunpower/README.md

 **For detailed network setup guidance**, see existing community resources and [@krbaker's documentation](https://github.com/krbaker/hass-sunpower#network-setup).

-**⚠️ Support Scope**: Network configuration is outside the scope of this integration.
+**Support Scope**: Network configuration is outside the scope of this integration.
 We provide general guidance but recommend consulting community network guides for detailed setup assistance.

-### ⚡ **Hardware Power Requirements & Known Issues**
+### **Hardware Power Requirements & Known Issues**

-**🚨 CRITICAL: PVS USB Power Limitation Warning**
+**CRITICAL: PVS USB Power Limitation Warning**

 Many users power their Raspberry Pi directly from the PVS USB ports.
 However, the PVS has **limited USB power capacity** that can cause **random connection drops** when exceeded: